Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 (2.b) scripts you can launch:

+WARNING: never launch the autoTractoxxx.py scripts from Level0!
+It would erase your configuration sets.
+I will improve the behavior of the scripts on that matter.

 (2.b.1) autoTracto2Regions.py: used when a 2 roi based tractography is to be done, takes no argument, must be launchned from Level1 (see 2.a)

 USE: shell>> python autoTracto2Regions.py